And this I pray, that your love may abound still more and more…

 "still more and more"

-So the first earmark of a growing Christian is a dynamic love as compared to a static love.
+So the first earmark of a growing Christian is a dynamic love as over against a static love.
 Immature Christians wax angry at the drop of a hat; they become exasperated quickly; they are aggravated by people who do not seem to appreciate them.
 But as we grow more and more in love, those things become petty.
 In the light of the stern realities of heaven and hell, sin and righteousness, God and the Devil, such things become irrelevant and inconsequential.
 They are too tawdry to deflect the child of God from his original purpose of glorifying God with his life.

 When we let people get under our skin or in our hair, when we let people vex our souls, we are deflected from reflecting God’s glory in our lives.

-When children do something in an immature way, people say, "That’s baby fat; they will outgrow it."
+When children do something in an immature way, people say, “That’s baby fat.
+They will outgrow it.”
 Feeling slighted is something we outgrow when we grow in love.

-Principle: Biblical love is dynamic; it both abounds and keeps developing so that it moves the child of God out of childhood into spiritual adulthood.
+Biblical love is dynamic; it both abounds and keeps developing so that it moves the child of God out of childhood into spiritual adulthood.